StayPirate/HTB-Notes/pages/Mimikatz.md

 	  Due to the mainstream popularity of Mimikatz and well-known detection signatures, consider avoiding using it as a standalone application and use antivirus evasion techniques instead.
 	  #+END_IMPORTANT
 		- Execute Mimikatz directly from memory using an [injector](https://github.com/PowerShellMafia/PowerSploit/blob/master/CodeExecution/Invoke-ReflectivePEInjection.ps1) like PowerShell.
-		- Use other tools [to dump](https://www.whiteoaksecurity.com/blog/attacks-defenses-dumping-lsass-no-mimikatz/) the entire LSASS process memory.
+		- Use other tools [to dump](https://www.whiteoaksecurity.com/blog/attacks-defenses-dumping-lsass-no-mimikatz/) the entire LSASS process memory and process them with Mimikatz offline.
 			- Built-in Task Manager (GUI)
 			  logseq.order-list-type:: number
 			- [Procdump](https://learn.microsoft.com/en-us/sysinternals/downloads/procdump)